Chandra-Sekhar-mothukuru/DEADLY-coder1/README.md

 - 👋 Hi, I’m @DEADLY-coder1
-- 👀 I’m interested in HTML,CSS,AND JAVASCRIPT
+- 👀 I’m ready to work  in HTML,CSS,AND Bootstrap
-- 🌱 I’m currently learning HTML DEVELOPMENT
+- 🌱 I’m currently learning python DEVELOPMENT
 - 💞️ I’m looking to collaborate on STATIC WEBSITE DEVELOPMENT PROJECTS
 - 📫 How to reach me deadlycoder1@gmail.com